juansantateresa/Fashionitems_imagesearch/README.md

 I've used imageset from [Zalando MNIST](https://github.com/zalandoresearch/fashion-mnist) which is a dataset of 60,000 train images and 10,000 test images released in 2017 to provide an alternative MNIST dataset for benchmarking Machine Learning Models.

 For this project Data is stored raw in free google drive links and its access is detailed in [first notebook](https://github.com/juansantateresa/Fashionitems_imagesearch/blob/2d9f275e9e4721adedaee5e0d28c9e95be4830eb/Development/01_Data_Adquisition_and_Preprocessing.ipynb) of development folder.
+Basically links are prepared to download to Google Colab session without changing any path.

 ## Tools used